 Definitions

-- n.
-A rounded projection at the end of a bone, located on or above a condyle and usually serving as a place of attachment for ligaments and tendons.
+- noun A rounded projection at the end of a bone, located on or above a condyle and usually serving as a place of attachment for ligaments and tendons.

-- n.
-In anatomy, a name given by Chaussier to the external condyle or outer protuberance on the lower extremity of the humerus or arm-bone, which aids in forming the elbow-joint.
-The epicondyle was originally distinguished from the epiltrochlea on the inner (ul-nar) side of the bone; but the term was afterward extended to both the inner and outer supracondylar protuberances.
-See phrases following.
+- noun In anatomy, a name given by Chaussier to the external condyle or outer protuberance on the lower extremity of the humerus or arm-bone, which aids in forming the elbow-joint.

-- n.
-(Anat.)
+- noun (Anat.)
 A projection on the inner side of the distal end of the humerus; the internal condyle.

-- n. a projection on a bone above a condyle serving for the attachment of muscles and ligaments
+- noun a projection on a bone above a condyle serving for the attachment of muscles and ligaments

 Etymologies